pritamqu/pritamqu.github.io/index.md

 <a name="/news"></a>

 I will be joining [Google Research](https://research.google/) as a Student Researcher starting from October 2023.
-I am a PhD candidate at [Queen’s University, Canada](https://queensu.ca/) and affiliated with [Vector Institute](https://vectorinstitute.ai/).
+I am a PhD candidate at [Queen’s University](https://queensu.ca/) and affiliated with the [Vector Institute](https://vectorinstitute.ai/).
-My research is primarily focused on self-supervised learning to learn meaningful representations without (or with minimal) human supervision.
-Earlier, I interened at [Borealis AI](https://www.borealisai.com/) in Fall 2022.
-I joined [Queen's](https://queensu.ca/) in 2018 and completed my master's in 2020.
-Prior to that, I worked as a Software Engineer for approximately total of 3 years in [Infosys](https://www.infosys.com/) and [Tech Mahindra](https://www.techmahindra.com/).
-I completed my bachelor's in 2015 from [West Bengal University of Technology, India](/).
+My research primarily focuses on self-supervised learning to acquire meaningful representations from unlabelled data, i.e., without (or with minimal) human supervision.
+Earlier, I interned at [Borealis AI](https://www.borealisai.com/) in Fall 2022.
+I joined [Queen's University](https://queensu.ca/) in 2018 and completed my master's degree in 2020.
+Prior to that, I worked as a Software Engineer for a total of approximately 3 years at [Infosys](https://www.infosys.com/) and [Tech Mahindra](https://www.techmahindra.com/).
+I completed my bachelor's degree in 2015 from [West Bengal University of Technology, India](/).
+Other than research, I am passionate about photography and film-making.

 ### [Research](./research.md)
 <hr>
-I am interested in self-/un-supervised learning, computer vision, video understanding, multimodal learning (i.e., vision-language, audio-visual), out-of-distribution generalization, large-scale pretraining of foundational models in vision and multimodal domains, understanding the high-level context from long videos, among a few others.
+I am interested in self/un-supervised learning, computer vision, video understanding, multimodal learning (i.e., vision-language, audio-visual), out-of-distribution generalization, large-scale pretraining of foundational models in vision and multimodal domains, and understanding the high-level context from long videos, among a few others.
 Please find more about my research [here](./research.md).

 <!-- <div><span style="color: #ff0000;"><strong>I am looking for new opportunities, please feel free to reach out if you have any openings.</strong></span></div> -->